gitsang/docker-browser-vnc/README.md

-# docker-chrome
+# docker-browser-vnc

-Run multi-versions of chrome in docker VNC.
+Run multi-versions of chrome/firefox... in docker VNC.

-This project aims to provide a lightweight multi-version chrome testing environment for compatibility testing.
+This project aims to provide a lightweight multi-version browser testing environment for compatibility testing.

 ## 1. Summary